Second ascent of the Matterhorn: Background and preparations

-The Valtournanche natives who started to facilitate the way up the southwest ridge of the Matterhorn for Felice Giordano and Quintino Sella, pitched their tent upon Whymper's third platform, at the foot of the Great Tower (12,992 ft), and enjoyed several days of bad weather under its shelter.
+The Valtournanche natives who started to facilitate the way up the southwest ridge of the Matterhorn for Felice Giordano and Quintino Sella, pitched their tent upon Whymper's third platform, at the foot of the Great Tower (3,960 m), and enjoyed several days of bad weather under its shelter.
 On the first fine day (13 July) they began their work, and about midday on the 14th got on to the Shoulder, and arrived at the base of the final peak (the point where Tyndall and his guide Bennen stopped on 28 July 1862).
 The counsels of the party were then divided.
 Two —Jean-Antoine Carrel and Joseph Maquignaz wished to go on; the others were reluctant.
-A discussion took place, and the result was they all commenced to descend, and whilst upon the "cravate" (13,524 ft) they heard Whymper and others crying from the summit.
+A discussion took place, and the result was they all commenced to descend, and whilst upon the "cravate" (4,122 m) they heard Whymper and others crying from the summit.
 Upon the 15th they went down to Breuil and reported their ill-success to Giordano.
 "An evil day!" wrote the latter in his diary, dating the entry the 15th.
 "Early in the morning Carrel, more dead than alive, came to tell me he had been forestalled.
 He had reckoned on climbing to the top today, and expected to be able to force a passage not by the highest tower, which he considers impossible, but on the Zmutt side, where the snow is.
 I have decided that he and others shall at least try and ascend and plant our flag."